graforlock/lordmail/README.md

 - Run `npm install`
 - Install jspm globally `npm i -g jspm`
 - Run `jspm install`
+- Run `npm run babel` to compile a Front-end bit.
 - Run as a native app: `npm run electron`, or a browser app: with `node server.js` or `nodemon server.js` (if you have it)
 - Server listens on `localhost:8080`